 Dec.
 6, 1952

 County Cops Get Low Pay, Long Hours

 Are Berrien sheriff's officers the orphans of the county's police services?
 A Berrien sheriff's deputy patrols a minimum of 60 hours each week.
 During the summer rush season even the minimum is discarded and the deputy's week often climbs above the 70 hour mark.
-For this the deputy receives from the county ,600 each year.
-On the basis of the 60 hour minimum he gets .15 an hour.
-And he must provide his own weapons and handcuffs.
+He must provide his own weapons and handcuffs.
 No provision is made for retirement unless the deputy is able to save from his salary.
-In October of 1951 the Berrien county board of supervisors appropriated an annual ,500 to replace and repair uniforms.
+In October of 1951 the Berrien county board of supervisors appropriated to replace and repair uniforms.
 All cleaning of uniforms, however, must be paid for by the individual officers.
 In the last six months five veteran officers have left the department.
 In size and responsibility the Berrien sheriff's department is comparable with the area's two other big police department- those of the city of Benton Harbor and the City of St. Joseph.
 Twin city patrolmen work a 48 hour week.
-In St. Joseph a patrolman making ,969 a year after one year of service.

 New Cars For Sheriff